Dr Pete Falloon

-Dr Pete Falloon manages a team of scientists who work with and develop integrated models for climate change impacts.
-This work includes agriculture, ecosystems, water resources and urban areas.
+Pete manages a team of scientists who work with and develop integrated models for assessing climate change impacts.
+The team focuses particularly on climate change agriculture and water resources.

-Dr Pete Falloon has over 14 years of experience in modelling environmental systems.
+Dr Pete has nearly 20 years of experience in modelling environmental systems.
 He has a BSc (Hons) in Environmental Science of the Earth and Atmosphere from the University of Reading, and worked on modelling pesticide fate in riverine systems during an MSc (Research) and part-time lectureship the University of Greenwich.
 Pete moved to Rothamsted Research in 1996, where he worked on modelling soil, climate and vegetation interactions for 8 years and was awarded a PhD from the University of Nottingham in 2001.

 He has written numerous peer-reviewed papers and book chapters on soil carbon dynamics, land use change and the impacts of climate change, and given many invited and offered presentations both in the UK and internationally.

-Pete has been working on the impacts of climate and land use change on hydrology, soils and agriculture at the Met Office Hadley Centre since 2004.
-He spent six months on secondment to the Communications Team as Climate Science Advisor in 2007/8, and currently manages six scientists in the Climate Impacts Model Development group, working on academic, government and commercial research and consultancy projects.
+Pete has been working on the impacts of climate and land use change on agriculture, soils and water at the Met Office Hadley Centre since 2004.
+He spent six months on secondment to the Communications Team as Climate Science Advisor in 2007/8.

 - ISRN Soil Science Editorial Board

 - Journal of Geology and Geosciences editorial board

 - The Scientific World Journal Editorial Board (soil science)